BCLibraries/burns-exhibits/content/Ex-Libris/_index.md

 weight: 1

 # Big image on first page.
-front_image: "bookplates title draft2.png" # Replace with the real image
+front_image: "bookplates-title-draft2.png" # Replace with the real image

 # Change to true if this exhibit is currently running.